Skip to main content

 The term "best ad copy" is somewhat open to interpretation, so let's phrase it this way.
 We want to find your competitor's most successful ad copy.
 This is copy that they trust and turn to again and again on their most competitive keywords.

 SpyFu's Ad History, an ad copy research tool makes it obvious which ad copy was successful.
-When a site uses its best-performing ad copy on its most competitive keywords, you can see that turn into a series of tests.
-They won't run ads that fail to convert.

 Testing and Evolving: Getting to Great Ad Copy